Pseudogap and Strong Pairing Induced by Incipient and Shallow Bands in the Quasi-Two-Dimensional KCa$_{2}$Fe$_{4}$As$_{4}$F$_{2}$

 Figure~\ref{PS1}(a) depicts the real part of the optical conductivity $\sigma_{1}(\omega)$ of K12442 at a variety of temperatures below and above $T_{c}$.
 In the normal state, e.g. $T = 150$~K, $\sigma_{1}(\omega)$ is characterized by a pronounced Drude peak centered at zero frequency, which is the optical fingerprint of a metal.
 The width of the Drude peak at half maximum represents the quasiparticle scattering rate.
 Upon cooling, the Drude peak narrows, indicating a reduction of the quasiparticle scattering rate.
 In the SC state, for example $T = 5$~K, the low-frequency Drude response in $\sigma_{1}(\omega)$ is completely suppressed due to the opening of the SC gap. $\sigma_{1}(\omega)$ drops to zero below $\sim$130~\icm, as shown in the inset of Fig.~\ref{PS1}(a).
 This is a clear signature of a nodeless SC gap~\cite{Degiorgi1994PRB,Li2008PRL,Dai2013EPL,Xu2019PRB,Dai2016PRB}.
 Furthermore, it is noteworthy that a gap feature, indicated by the arrows in Fig.~\ref{PS1}(a), develops in $\sigma_{1}(\omega)$ below $T^{\ast} \simeq 75$~K. Such a normal-state gap (pseudogap) intensifies as $T$ is lowered, and finally evolves into the SC gap below $T_{c}$.
 By comparison, the normal-state $\sigma_{1}(\omega)$ for Ni-K12442 [Fig.~\ref{PS1}(b)] exhibits standard Drude behavior down to 30~K without an evident pseudogap feature.
 Moreover, as displayed in the inset of Fig.~\ref{PS1}(b), $\sigma_{1}(\omega)$ of Ni-K12442 at 5~K vanishes below $\sim$70~\icm, suggesting that the SC gap in Ni-K12442 is also nodeless, but much smaller than that in K12442.
+Here, we should mention that while ARPES~\cite{Wu2020PRB}, optical spectroscopy~\cite{Xu2019PRB}, scanning tunneling microscopy (STM)~\cite{Duan2021PRB} and heat transport~\cite{Huang2019PRB} studies have revealed multiple nodeless SC gaps in the 12442 compounds, nodes in the SC gaps have been suggested by muon-spin rotation ($\mu$SR)~\cite{Kirschner2018PRB,Smidman2018PRB} and specific heat~\cite{Wang2020SCPMA} measurements.
+These inconsistencies may be interpreted by the existence of accidental nodes in some $k_{z}$ planes in the Brillouin zone~\cite{Zhang2012NP}.